9 AI Search Trends That Will Reshape Algorithms in 2026

 Small and medium enterprises face an unprecedented challenge in tracking their online visibility.
-While Google Analytics 4 has dominated website analytics for years, a new breed of Generative Engine Optimization trackers is revolutionizing how SMEs monitor their digital performance.
+While Google Analytics 4 has dominated website analytics for years, a new breed of Generative Engine Optimisation trackers is revolutionising how SMEs monitor their digital performance.
 Recent data from SE Ranking shows that 63% of websites already receive AI traffic from platforms like ChatGPT and Perplexity, yet GA4 remains blind to these crucial touchpoints.

 Why GEO Tracking Differs from GA4 for SMEs